-Start: Set up the development environment for SharePoint 2013
+Set up a general development environment for SharePoint 2013

-Learn the steps to set up a SharePoint 2013 development environment by installing SharePoint 2013 and Visual Studio 2012.
+Learn the steps to set up a SharePoint development environment by installing SharePoint and Visual Studio.

 Applies to: SharePoint Foundation 2013 | SharePoint Server 2013

-First, decide what you want to build (to learn more about apps for SharePoint, see Overview of apps for SharePoint):
+First, decide what you want to build (to learn more about SharePoint Add-ins, see SharePoint Add-ins):

-If you want to build solutions that use the server-side object model exclusively, we provide those steps in this article.
+If you want to build farm solutions, we provide those steps in this article.

-If you have an MSDN subscription, you can quickly provision a developer image that comes with SharePoint 2013 and Visual Studio 2013 pre-installed.
-With Visual Studio 2013, you get all of the templates, tools, and assemblies to develop SharePoint 2013.
-This image also contains Windows PowerShell scripts for provisioning and configuring SharePoint 2013 with or without an Active Directory running on a different server.
+If you have an MSDN subscription, you can quickly provision a developer image that comes with SharePoint and Visual Studio pre-installed.
+With Visual Studio, you get all of the templates, tools, and assemblies to develop SharePoint.
+This image also contains Windows PowerShell scripts for provisioning and configuring SharePoint with or without an Active Directory running on a different server.

 If you haven’t activated the Microsoft Azure benefit that comes with your MSDN subscription, you can learn more about it at Microsoft Azure Benefit for MSDN Subscribers.